dcardonab/STCV-Synth/README.md

     * http://ajaxsoundstudio.com/pyodoc/compiling.html#debian-ubuntu-apt-get
     * *Note that this series of commands will also install pip, which is required for step 2.*

-2. Run:
-    * `pip install -r requirements_linux.txt`
+2. Run: `pip install -r requirements_linux.txt`

 # Execution

-On the STCV-Synth root folder, run:
+On the STCV-Synth root folder, run: `python main.py`
-`python3 main.py`